om26er/linux-desktop-manager/README.md

 This is a work in progress tool for Linux based systems allowing users to remotely manage their desktops.

-The main idea is to run a background daemon on your desktop which is always connected to a remote server, the controller lets say your Android phone then connects to that server and makes remote procedure calls on your desktop
+The main idea is to run a background daemon on your desktop which is always connected to a remote server, the controller, lets say your Android phone then connects to that server and makes remote procedure calls that are routed towards your desktop.

 Currently it only allows to lock the screen.